Ballinasloe: Other events

 The Strings Festival, a music event focusing on stringed instruments, was hosted by Ballinasloe library in July 2017 and 2018.

-A "Zombie Walk" is held at Halloween on the grounds of the Garbally estate.
-First held in 2015, the event involves "zombie" tour-guides bringing groups through Garbally woods.
-The 2019 Zombie Walk event was shortened to one day due to the weather, and the 2020 event was cancelled outright in response to the COVID-19 pandemic in Ireland.
+A "Zombie Walk" was formerly held at Halloween on the grounds of the Garbally estate.
+First held in 2015, the event involved "zombie" tour-guides bringing groups through Garbally woods.
+The event was cancelled from 2023.

-A week long Christmas pantomime is held at Ballinasloe Town Hall Theatre annually.
-First held in 2009, the local community put their own twist on classic fairytales, such as Sleeping Beauty in 2017, Aladdin in 2018, Rapunzel in 2019 and Cinderella in 2022.
+The Ballinasloe Town Hall Theatre hosts local groups including Ballinasloe Musical Society's week long musical in March every year, first established in 1923, as well as theatre schools and conference groups.
+A week long Christmas pantomime is also held annually.
+First held in 2009, the local community put their own twist on classic fairytales, including Sleeping Beauty in 2017, Aladdin in 2018, Rapunzel in 2019 and Cinderella in 2022.

 Local government

 Ballinasloe is a local electoral area and a municipal district of County Galway, electing six councillors to Galway County Council.
 It contains the electoral divisions of:

 Ballinasloe Town Commissioners came into being on 22 February 1841 by order of the Lord Lieutenant of Ireland.
 The first meeting was held at Craig's Hotel.
 Rear-Admiral William Le Poer Trench was in the chair and the members included Father Laurence Dillon, P. P.; Rev. Mr. Travers Jones, and representatives of the professional and business interests in the town.
 Their first responsibility was the public lighting and a gasworks was immediately erected at a cost of £1421.

 On 16 March 1880, Ballinasloe was constituted an urban sanitary district and in 1899, this body became Ballinasloe Urban District Council under the Local Government (Ireland) Act 1898.
 This became a town council in 2002.
 In common with all town councils, it was abolished in 2014.

+In August 2023, a review of Dáil constituencies by the Electoral Commission recommended that Ballinasloe would remain in the Roscommon–Galway constituency after speculation that the review would recommend that the town return to the Galway East constituency.

 Local media

 Local and regional newspapers include the Ballinasloe Life magazine, the Connacht Tribune, Galway Advertiser, Athlone Topic and the Roscommon Herald.
-Local radio stations include Galway Bay FM, Shannonside FM, Midlands 103 and Tipp FM.
+Local radio stations include Galway Bay FM, Shannonside FM, Midlands 103 and iRadio.

+Between 1986 and 1988, a pirate radio station "Kandy Radio" was broadcast from Ballinasloe serving the town and its rural hinterland.
+A log from April 1988 recorded Kandy Radio on 103.5 FM and the station closed down that month.
+A temporarily licensed station under the banner of "Ballinasloe Community Radio" on 102.8 MHz FM was also broadcast for five years running, which covered the Ballinasloe Horse Fair.